psexton/laundry-watcher/README.md

 # laundry-watcher
 Washing machine status and notifications using image recognition

+Status: Abandoned.
+Because life is funny, shortly after I started working on this project, the washing maching stopped working and had to be replaced.
+The replacement has WiFi built in, and [some sort of cloud account](https://www.geappliances.com/connect), which I don't use, but which Home Assistant [can hook into](https://github.com/simbaja/ha_gehome).
+Not ideal, but Good Enough.

-Status: webcam usage proof of concept
+Previous status: webcam usage proof of concept

 ## Installing